-§15-10-301 General Standards for all CRM Permits
+§§ 15-10-301 General Standards for all CRM Permits

-In the course of reviewing all APC permits and major siting permits, the CRM Agency Officials and the DCRM Director shall require the applicant to demonstrate by a fair preponderance of evidence that the project will not have a significant adverse impact on the coastal environment or its resources.
+In the course of reviewing all APC permits and major siting permits, the CRM agency officials and the DCRM Director shall require the applicant to demonstrate by a fair preponderance of evidence that the project will not have a significant adverse impact on the coastal environment or its resources.
+The CRM program agency officials and Director shall also base their decisions on technical findings and the policy set out in section 3 of Public Law 3-47 (2 CMC §§ 15-10-020.

-§ 15-10-303 Standards to avoid adverse impacts

-The CRM Agency Officials and DCRM shall also base their decisions on technical findings and the policy set out in section 3 of 2 CMC § 1511.
-Adverse impacts may include but are not limited to those defined at § 15-10-020(c).

-§15-10-305 General Criteria for CRM Permits
+§§ 15-10-305 General Criteria for CRM Permits

-The CRM Agency Officials and the DCRM Director shall consider all of the following when evaluating CRM permit applications, including those for APC developments permits, APC permits, and major siting permits:
+The CRM agency officials and the DCRM Director shall consider all of the following when evaluating CRM permit applications, including those for APC developments permits, APC permits, and major siting permits: